-Depending on our customers' business needs and how we initially engaged with them, we may make these license grants in one or more separate contracts.
+Depending upon our customers' business needs and how we initially engaged with them, we may make these license grants in one or more separate contracts.
 The upfront license fee becomes larger at each stage.
-Upon the grant of a distribution license our licensees would also be required to make royalty payments to us based on the number and sales price of MST-enabled products they sell to their customers.

-Starting in 2019, we began to develop deeper relationships with several potential large-scale customers who were evaluating MST across multiple manufacturing processes and product lines.
-Accordingly, we have engaged with certain customers under joint development agreements, or JDAs.
+Upon the grant of an HVM license, our licensees are also required to make royalty payments to us based on the number and/or sales price of MST-enabled products they sell to their customers either at the wafer or individual chip level.
+We have engaged with certain customers under joint development agreements, or JDAs.
 Our JDAs include development, technology transfer, manufacturing and licensing components.

-To date, application of our MST technology has been for power devices, RFSOI devices and advanced CMOS integrated circuits.
+To date, applications of our MST technology have primarily been for power devices, RFSOI devices and advanced CMOS integrated circuits including logic and memory.
 CMOS integrated circuits are the most widely used type of integrated circuits in the semiconductor industry.
-As applied to CMOS-type transistors, MST functions as a transistor channel enhancement.
-We believe MST has the potential to overcome the key challenges found in the implementation of next generation nano-scale semiconductor devices incorporating CMOS type transistors, namely enhancing drive current, reducing gate leakage and reducing variability.
+We believe MST has the potential to overcome the key challenges found in the implementation of next-generation nano-scale semiconductor devices incorporating CMOS type transistors, namely enhancing drive current, reducing leakage and reducing variability.
 In addition, we believe that MST has the potential to deliver these benefits through a single technology that requires relatively minor modifications to the industry-standard CMOS manufacturing flow.
 Consequently, we believe that by incorporating MST, designers can make transistors with increased speed, reliability and energy efficiency, without significantly altering the current fabrication process or cost of production.